 Policies, regulations, and guidelines

-- Master's Thesis Work Guidelines - This document details the guidelines and regulations governing all aspects of Master's Thesis work at the University of Canterbury, from enrolment to graduation.
+- Master's Thesis Work Policy and Guidelines - This document details the guidelines and regulations governing all aspects of Master's Thesis work at the University of Canterbury, from enrolment to graduation.
 It is important that Master's Thesis candidates become familiar with this document.

 Thesis with Publications